maaxxxx22/Pollyhop-sentiment-analysis-tool/README.md

    The progress bar will show real-time updates during the data fetching process.

 5. **Data Analysis**:
-   After fetching the new data or uploading a CSV, the application will analyze the data and calculate the combined average sentiment score and predictions.
+   After fetching the new data or uploading a CSV, click on the analyze button, the application will analyze the data and calculate the combined average sentiment score and predictions.

 6. **Viewing Results**:
    You can view the results in a user-friendly table on the main dashboard.